polterguy/polterguy.github.io/tutorials/http-rest/index.md

 * __application/www-form-urlencoded__
 * __application/x-www-form-urlencoded__

-Currently there is no automatic conversion from _"multipart/form-data"_ responses to lambda.
+**Notice** - Currently there is no automatic conversion from _"multipart/form-data"_ responses to lambda objects.

 ## HTTP headers

 Passing in your own HTTP headers is also easy.
-Notice, by default Hyperlambda will associate some default headers with your invocation, specifically the `Accept` header and the `Content-Type` header, depending upon whether or not your invocation is using a verb requiring a payload or not.
+By default Hyperlambda will associate some default headers with your invocation, specifically the `Accept` header and the `Content-Type` header, depending upon whether or not your invocation is using a verb requiring a payload or not.
 The default values for these headers is _"application/json"_.
 If you pass in your own **[headers]** collection, Hyperlambda will _not_ add